marinbilba/IGift/README.md

 ![logo_igift](https://user-images.githubusercontent.com/39630044/111089138-cf6bc800-852a-11eb-9b2f-78c12d093612.png)

-How many times have you strugueld with finding the perfect gift for the close ones?
+How many times have you struggled with finding the perfect gift for the close ones?
 IGift is designed to help people share their wishes.

 ## MoSCoW Requirements: